pwborthwick/projects/DAMP.md

 h,generate_file('python', file='outputs/mp3.py')
 ```
 The subroutine is defined as __damp(eps, g, nocc)__ where _eps_ are the orbital energies in a molecular spin basis, _g_ are the 2-electron repulsion integrals in the molecular spin basis and _nocc_ are the number of singly occupied spin-orbitals.
-The description of a particlur diagram can be obtained from the *.debug(diagram_number)* method.
-The diagram number is the number in which it appears in the printed list of a tex-file for that order of diagram.
-This number can be obtaied for a diagram from it's unique identidier tuple.
+The description of a particular diagram can be obtained from the *.debug(diagram_number)* method.
+The diagram number is the number it appears in the printed list of a tex-file for that order of diagram.
+This number can be obtained for a diagram from it's unique identifier tuple.

 Diagrams can be plotted individually or as a group of the whole order (group is only available for order 4 and below).
 ```